-How to Build a Portfolio Website with AI in Under 60 Seconds
+How to Build a Portfolio Website With AI in 60 Seconds (2026 Step-by-Step)

 Building a portfolio website used to mean hiring a designer, learning to code, or spending hours dragging blocks around in a website builder.
 In 2026, AI has changed that completely.
 You can now go from a PDF resume to a live, professional portfolio website in under a minute — and the result looks better than what most people produce in hours of manual work.